trustyplugins/category-ajax-filter/readme.txt

 **Will it work with my existing layout?**

 Yes.
-Just create your filter in step 1 and place the shortcode with your existing listing — no need to rebuild it.
+Just create your filter in step 1 and place the shortcode with your existing listing - no need to rebuild it.

-**Does this work with Divi, Elementor, and their product grid modules?**
+**Does this work with Divi, Elementor and their product grid modules?**

 Yes.
 CAF filters work with Divi and Elementor shop modules, so you can filter the product grids built with their widgets.
 You can also paste the CAF shortcode anywhere in any page builder.